GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-02-13-pebble-templating-with-spring.md

 data class Message(@Id val id: String?=null, val text: String) // Altered!
 </pre>

 Unlike Java, Kotlin really cares about where things could be <span class="code-snippet">null</span>, like with the fields coming in from our form.
 Here we're using Kotlin's <span class="code-snippet">!!</span> so that we throw an error on the incoming form data rather than accidentally sending <span class="code-snippet">null</span> values to the database.
-Assuming a successfully database save we then redirect to our messages.
+Assuming a successful database save we then redirect to our messages.
 Once you're comfortable with this all functioning you could definitely add in some more graceful error handling here.

 Now we have a way to create a view messages in our spring app using Pebble templates!
 The final code for this article [can be found here](https://github.com/GideonBrimleaf/super_springboard_snowdown/tree/spring_templating_blog_post).
 From here you could create a fully functional CRUD app inside Spring without any need to worry about a separate front end app.